hallambaker/Mathematical-Mesh/Web/Reference/dare.md

 </div>
 ~~~~

-The `dare log` command creates a sequence with the specified cryptographic
+The `dare log` command appends a text entry to the specified DARE sequence.
-enhancements.

 ~~~~